 Systems change is hard—we need to learn and adapt

 Systems change aims to tackle deep-rooted problems, which will not be solved overnight.
 Complex social systems are in a constant state of flux and charities can struggle to keep up.
 It is vital to learn and reflect as we go, working with allies across the system and changing course as needed.

-is one tool that can provide a learning framework for systems change.
+Theory of change is one tool that can provide a learning framework for systems change.
 The process of developing a theory of change can provide a space for reflection, test our assumptions about how we work and challenge our role in tackling issues.
 It can complement systems mapping techniques that help us to identify leverage points, understand connections and feedback loops, and set parameters for where to focus our efforts.

 But systems change also requires a wider learning culture.
 This means developing reflective practice, building relationships across traditional siloes, sharing failures as well as successes, listening to others—especially those with lived experience of issues—and cultivating self-awareness.
 It means learning from other countries and other sectors, as NPC has been doing with our recent learning exchanges with SITRA (The Finnish Innovation Fund) and the cross-Whitehall Systems Thinking Interest Group.

 None of this is easy, but we believe it’s worth it to tackle complex social problems.
-NPC has put systems change at the heart of as one of four approaches that we think can help to make the world a better place for people and communities.
+NPC has put systems change at the heart of our new strategy as one of four approaches that we think can help to make the world a better place for people and communities.
 We’re committed to learning and adapting as we go, working with others and convening people to share learning across the sector.